GAIA-UNIL/G2S/DOCUMENTATION.md

 `include_interfaces/interfaceTemplate.hpp` branches to `src_interfaces/browserTransport.cpp` only for `-sa browser` (or `web`).
 Python wheels and MATLAB MEX builds compile this same source.
 The listener binds only `127.0.0.1`, fails when its port is already occupied, and exists only for the duration of one synchronous command.
 The preloaded page continues polling after the listener disappears, so later commands require no page reload or click.

-The default listener is `http://127.0.0.1:8129`; the exact default page origin is `http://localhost:8000`.
+The default listener is `http://127.0.0.1:8129`; browser mode accepts any page origin by default and echoes the requesting origin in CORS responses. `-browserOrigin` can restrict an individual command to one exact origin.
 Each command creates a random session ID and 192-bit nonce.
 After session discovery, every request must provide protocol version 1, that session ID, and that nonce.
-The server accepts only the configured `Origin`, includes scheme and port in comparison, never reflects an origin, and never returns wildcard CORS.
-It answers preflight and Chromium Local Network Access negotiation; the browser requests `targetAddressSpace: "loopback"` where supported and otherwise uses ordinary CORS for Firefox.
+The listener answers preflight and Chromium Local Network Access negotiation; the browser requests `targetAddressSpace: "loopback"` where supported and otherwise uses ordinary CORS for Firefox.
+Known public page origins include `https://www.mgravey.com` and `https://mps-online.mathieu-1cc.workers.dev`.

 Protocol v1 uses these endpoints: